Simulating Markov random fields with a conclique-based Gibbs sampler

 \section{Concluding remarks}

 }

 Repeated simulation of data from MRF models is often important in statistical inference.
 Using concliques, we have presented a general Gibbs sampler for such simulation that can be much faster than the standard single-update Gibbs strategy.
-From a MRF model specification, the conclique-based sampler allows blocks of non-neighboring observations to be updated independently and simultaneously.
-Speed advantages were demonstrated in several numerical studies (Sec. \ref{conclique-based-gibbs-sampling}-\ref{application-to-model-comparisons}), while theoretical results established ergodicity properties of the sampler (Sec. \ref{theoretical-properties}).
-Illustrations considered MRF models commonly found in applications with spatial lattice data, though the conclique-based sampler also applies to other MRF structures, such as irregular spatial lattices and network data (cf.~Sec. \ref{simulation-of-a-large-network}).
+From a MRF model specification, the conclique-based Gibbs sampler (CGS) allows blocks of non-neighboring observations to be updated independently and simultaneously, where speed advantages were demonstrated in several numerical studies (Sec.\secspace\ref{conclique-based-gibbs-sampling}-\ref{illustrations-with-networks}).
+Large speed improvements over the sequential single-site sampler require the number \(Q\) of concliques to be effectively smaller than the sample size \(n\) to be simulated, though \(Q \leq n\) always holds and, in the worst case scenario (i.e., \(Q=n\) or all concliques of size 1), the CGS reduces to a standard single-site sampler.
+Hence, the CGS allows for faster iterations, though mixing efficiencies of both samplers appear comparable from numerical investigations.
+The CGS can work well in the same situations as the standard Gibbs sampler applies and, conversely, the CGS can exhibit slow mixing when the standard Gibbs sampler does as well (e.g., models near criticality from extreme dependence configurations, cf.~Sec.\secspace\ref{a-numerical-study-of-simulation-efficacy}).